Quantitative periodic homogenization of parabolic equations with large drift and potential: Introduction

-for $j=1,\dots,d$.
-Theorem \ref{thm:main-result} quantifies the aforementioned strong convergence of $v_\eps$ to $v_0$. \begin{remark} Factorizations comparable to \eqref{eq:factorization} have appeared before \cite{donato2005averaging, allaireraphael2007homogenization, allaire2007homogenization}.
+As mentioned in Remark \ref{rem:wellprepared}, in the absence of the well-prepared initial datum \eqref{eq:wellprepared}, the initial datum for $v_\eps$ in \eqref{equation for v-eps} takes the form \eqref{eq:alt-v-eps-init}.
+Note that the uniform estimate \eqref{eq:LinftyL2-veps} for $v_\eps$ holds true even in this case.
+This implies that the above conditional (i.e. under the assumption of $\lambda>0$) decay rate (in $\eps$) for the solution $u_\eps$ to \eqref{eq:main} remains true for general $\mathrm L^2$ initial data (i.e. no need for well-preparedness in the sense of \eqref{eq:wellprepared}).
+More comments on the aforementioned conditional decay rate for $u_\eps$ is relegated to our concluding remarks (see Section \ref{sec:conclude}).
+We would like to mention that in \cite{allaire2012homogenization}, the authors have obtained a much better decay rate (albeit a conditional result) of order $\mathcal{O}(\eps^3 \eps^{\frac{d-1}{2}})$ (see \cite[Remark 5.2]{allaire2012homogenization} for further details). \end{remark} \begin{remark} Factorizations comparable to \eqref{eq:factorization} have appeared before \cite{donato2005averaging, allaireraphael2007homogenization, allaire2007homogenization}.
 We would like to emphasise here that \cite{donato2005averaging} treats the setting where both the $\eps$-problem and the corresponding homogenized problem are posed in the full space, i.e. the spatial domain is the whole of $\RR^d$.
 The authors of \cite{allaireraphael2007homogenization} too are working in a perforated medium built out of the whole of $\RR^d$.
 This is inherently due to the effective non-zero drift present in the model.
 In \cite{allaire2007homogenization}, the authors pose the problem in a bounded spatial domain $\Omega$.
 However, they make a change of unknown which takes the domain to the whole space $\RR^d$ and incidentally the homogenized equation obtained in \cite[Theorem 3.1]{allaire2007homogenization} is posed in $\RR^d\times[0,T)$.
-To the best of our knowledge, this present work is the first time where parabolic problems with large drift are treated and both the $\eps$-problem and the homogenized problems are posed in $\Omega_T$ with $\Omega$ being a bounded domain in $\RR^d$. \end{remark} The results of this paper also yields quantitative rates for the periodic homogenization of parabolic equations with nondivergence form elliptic part and with large lower order terms.
+In \cite{allaire2012homogenization}, however, the case where both the $\eps$-problem and the homogenized problem are posed in $\Omega_T$ is treated.
+The present work is in similar spirit.
+Here, we try to quantify the convergence of $v_{\eps}$ to the corresponding homogenized limit as opposed to getting an ansatz for $v_{\eps}$ which is carried out in \cite{allaire2012homogenization}. \end{remark} \begin{remark} Our analysis follows the approach of Geng and Shen \cite{geng2017convergence} which relies on fine properties of a parabolic smoothing operator.
+If one builds parabolic boundary layer correctors, then the rates can be obtained without the involvement of these smoothing operators.
+This line of approach is inspired by the work of Allaire and Amar \cite{allaire1999boundary} which treated boundary layers in the context of elliptic problems.
+We will be addressing these points in a future publication. \end{remark} The results of this paper also yields quantitative rates for the periodic homogenization of parabolic equations with nondivergence form elliptic part and with large lower order terms.
 We draw inspiration from the work of Wenjia Jing and Yiping Zhang \cite{jing2023periodic} which derived quantitative rates for the periodic homogenization of nondivergence form elliptic equations with large drift terms.
 The key idea in \cite{jing2023periodic} is to use the invariant measure associated with the underlying diffusion process.
 This is a well-known procedure (see \cite{avellaneda1989compactness, bensoussan2011asymptotic}, also see \cite[section 2.2]{capdeboscq2020finite}) to transform nondivergence form equations into divergence form.
 This present work deviates from the earlier works by not appealing to this invariant measure.
 We demonstrate that via exponential eigenvalue problems akin to \eqref{eq:theta-direct-evp}-\eqref{eq:theta-adjoint-evp}, one can transform the parabolic equation with terms in nondivergence form into a parabolic equation with terms in divergence form.
 The initial-boundary value problem, for the unknown $\rho_\eps:\overline{\Omega}\times[0,T)\to\RR$, that we examine is the following: